Ask Elton

 (a) isobars;

-Isobars are lines on a weather map, connecting points of equal atmospheric pressure.
+Isobars are lines on a weather map joining places of equal atmospheric pressure.

 (b) anticyclone (“high”);

-In the Southern Hemisphere, an anticyclone is an anticlockwise circulation of winds around a central region of high atmospheric pressure,
+In the Southern Hemisphere, an anticyclone is an anticlockwise circulation of air around a central area of high pressure.

 (c) depression (“low” or “cyclone”);

-In the Southern Hemisphere, a depression is a clockwise circulation of winds around a central region of low atmospheric pressure.
+In the Southern Hemisphere, a depression is a clockwise circulation of air around a central area of low pressure.

 To see more, you must subscribe for licence "PPL" or sesssion "Meteorology"